If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 As one of the cheapest folding saws on the market, the Flora Guard Camping saw is ideal for adventurers on a budget.
 It’s suitable for a number of activities when backpacking or camping, such as cutting a range of different types of wood, branches, and rope.
 The saw is small enough to fold away and carry in your bag or clip on to your belt.

-The blade is long enough to cut a range of materials relatively, quickly but also small enough to be handheld and fold away for safety.
+The sharp blade is long enough to cut a range of materials relatively, quickly but also small enough to be handheld and fold away for safety.
 The aggressive teeth make cutting softwoods effortless, but with hardwoods, you need to establish a good groove to get a rhythm going.

 The Flora Guard saw is highly durable and comfortable in the hand.
 It unfolds relatively easily — but not too easy that children could do it by accident — making it a safe choice.